-As the Valley’s leading pest control company for decades we have helped thousands of families and businesses remove unwanted pests from their home or business location, including Starlings.
-Contact us today for your FREE ESTIMATE!
+As the Valley’s leading pest control company for decades, we have helped thousands of families and businesses remove unwanted pests from their home or business location, including Starlings.
+Contact us today for a Consultation.

 Originating from Europe, starlings were released throughout the city of New York in the early 1890s.
 An individual wanted to introduce all the birds that were mentioned in Shakespeare’s works to the United States.
 Today starlings have grown to be approximately 140 million in population throughout the states.

 • Starlings travel in flocks as pigeons and sparrows do.
 They nest in tree cavities, and ledges in rural areas.